Deconstructed Weak Isospin from a Symplectic Symmetry: The Model

 where the hermitian coupling matrices\footnote{In the formulation of the $\SU(2)^3_\text{L}$ model \cite{Davighi:2023xqn}, a parametrization was introduced through spherical polar coordinates $\theta$ and $\phi$.
 This model imposes the angular variables to take the values $\phi= \pi/4$ and $\theta = \tan^{-1}(\sqrt{2})$.} are given by

-It is worth noting that the couplings here are dependent on the alignment of the mass basis of the $u$ quarks and the gauge basis.\footnote{There's nothing special about $u$ quarks here, we could have defined $q_i = V^\dagger_d (V^\dagger u, d)^\text{T}$ to prioritise $d$ quarks.} Since we have defined $V = V_u V_d^\dagger$, the limiting cases are $V_u = \mathbb{I}$ (and $V_d = V^\dagger$) which we refer to as \textit{up-aligned}, and $V_u = V$ (and $V_d = \mathbb{I}$) which we refer to as \textit{down-aligned}.
-The true $V_u$ should lie between these extremal cases, though we have the restriction $V_u \neq V_d$ since that would imply the CKM is real.
+It is worth noting that the couplings here depend on the relative alignment between the quark mass basis and the gauge basis.\footnote{There is nothing special about the $u$ quarks here: equivalently, one may choose a basis which prioritises the down-type quarks.} With the convention $V=V_u V_d^\dagger$, a choice of $V_u$ fixes $V_d=V^\dagger V_u$.
+Two particularly simple benchmark choices are $V_u=\mathbb{I}$, for which $V_d=V^\dagger$, which we refer to as \textit{up-aligned}, and $V_u=V$, for which $V_d=\mathbb{I}$, which we refer to as \textit{down-aligned}.
+These two cases should not be interpreted as providing rigorous upper and lower bounds for an arbitrary unitary $V_u$.
+In particular, a generic $V_u$ may contain additional phases which can affect CP-violating meson-mixing observables.
+The limits derived below should therefore be understood as constraints in these two benchmark alignment scenarios, rather than as an exhaustive scan over the full flavour-alignment parameter space.

 We should also consider the interactions between the leptons and the gauge fields.
 These are analogous to the quark terms, given by

 with coupling matrices given by

 Since $V_l$ is unphysical in the SM $V_l$ can be an arbitrary unitary matrix.
 If we ignore CP violation effects in the charged leptons, we can approximate this matrix as an orthogonal matrix